GeekTrainer/learn-django/Module6/Module6_Unit3.md

     * Runtime Stack: Python 3.7

-Once the form is completed and submitted, you should see Azure processing the request and a notification will appear when the deployment is complete.
+Once the form is completed and submitted you should see Azure processing the request and a notification will appear when the deployment is complete.

 ![Deployment Complete](./Module6_Images/Module6_WebAppComplete.PNG)